devconcept/multer-gridfs-storage/README.md

 Not required

-The preferred size of file chunks.
-Default value is 261120.
-You can use a fixed number as the value or a function to use different values per file.
+The preferred size of file chunks in bytes.

+Default value is 261120 (255kb).

+You can use a fixed number as the value or a function to use different values per upload.

 Example using fixed value: